tezedge/tezedge/README.md

 If you are missing support for your favorite Linux distribution, please submit a request with the [tezos-opam-builder](https://github.com/tezedge/tezos-opam-builder) project.

+To build from source please follow [these instructions](tezos/interop/README.md).

 ### Prerequisites installation
 If you want to build from source code, you need to install this before:
 1. Install **Git** (client)